-In times of conflict and growing despair to finding a solution, it is important to identify spaces where cooperation and partnerships are taking place.
-Such identification can allow to find key opportunities for changing the status quo and highlight important opportunities for next steps.
-As a city shared by two people and with a mixed population of Israelis and Palestinians, where both communities share public spaces and are forced to see their interdependence, Jerusalem can highlight spaces of interaction and become a laboratory for improving the relations between the communities.
-In Jerusalem the demand for rights is more concrete and does not depend on the national negotiations and thus improvement can be achieved.
+In times of conflict, it is highly important to identify spaces where cooperation and partnerships are taking place on a regular basis.
+These spaces can become a platform for improving the general relations and become a model for a better future.
+As a city shared by both Israelis and Palestinians, where both communities share public spaces and are forced to see their interdependence, Jerusalem can highlight spaces of interaction and become a laboratory for improving the relations between the communities.
+Thus, over the last years we initiated several projects focusing on the future of this city.
+These projects combined research, community mapping and organizing and the articulation of policy recommendations and included leading delegations to other contested cities.
+Our key policy recommendations and findings where presented in November 2019 in our In Between Conference.

 Divided Cities Forum